TeddyCft/TeddyCft/README.md

 - Building tools and automation
 - Optimizing workflows
 - Low-level programming and performance
-- Creative coding and technical challenges
+- Creative coding and technical challenge.
-- Tons of geek stuff.

 ---